Our Service or Tool is Being Blocked - SiteDistrict

 Some of the common reasons include:

 • Improper Identification - external tools and services that send requests to sites hosting on SiteDistrict should identify themselves propertly using the User-Agent HTTP request header.
-More information about User-Agent strings can be found here.
+See our Service and Crawler Identification Rules page for more info.

 • Bad Reputation - Services that use server or network providers that also host or proxy a large amount of "bad" traffic are more likely to be blocked if the Autonomous System has also been responsible for a large amount of malicious or suspect traffic.